 Tax issues affect everyone.
 To help you get up to speed on the latest hot topics, the March issue of Canada’s TaxMatters@EY is now available.
-Read about prescribed rate loans and why you should examine your strategy by 1 April 2018.
+Read about helpful tips for filing your 2018 personal tax returns.

 This monthly bulletin includes recent tax news highlights, resources and publications.